cizixs/go-concurrency/README.md

 # Golang channel examples

 - spinner: run two seperate goroutines at the same time
-- sum: run mutilple goroutines as workers, and main goroutine receives results from them
+- sum: run mutilple goroutines as workers, and main goroutine receives results(channel) from them
 - warrior: use the same channel to send and receive messages